South Coast Orchid Society

 Carl and Imogene Keyes were well known in their time for an astonishing string of awards as well as numerous Paphiopedilum, Phalaenopsis, and Odontoglossum hybrids.
 Very little was published about their accomplishments, and few growers today know their names.

 Thanks to the efforts of the Keyes family, a collection of over 2,300 color slides and other materials has been preserved and digitized, along with breeding records.
-We present a gallery of these materials here, providing a visual record not only of Carl and Imogene's hybrids, but also of the plants that they grew and loved, and which served as the basis for many modern hybrids.
-For many of these "old" hybrids and cultivars, no other photos are known.
+We present a gallery of the slides here, providing a visual record not only of Carl and Imogene's hybrids, but also of the plants that they grew and loved, and which served as the basis for many modern hybrids.
+For many of these "old" hybrids and cultivars, no other photos have been published.

 The color slides, with dates ranging from 1958 through 1983, are generally of good quality.
 In particular, only a handful show serious fading or color distortions, and as they are here digitized with modern technology, the images are of much better quality than many of the award photos from that era that have found their way into the AOS awards database.